Playing hockey for Scotland at international level is a huge honour and achievement.

 Please read the International Hockey Federation Player Eligibility criteria

 To play for Scotland at the Commonwealth Games, please read the Commonwealth Games Federation Player Eligibility criteria

-If you are eligible to play for Scotland and have ambitions to be selected for an international performance programme, please read through the following Selection Criteria.
+If you believe you may be eligible to play for Scotland and have ambitions to be selected for an international performance programme, please read through the following eligibility criteria for clarification.